 Jason: And I've had...it's not that I haven't been able to sustain the living I need to sustain in order to make a bias.
 Just, it hasn't been what it was in the past.
 And so most of that success that we gained from Press75 and WordPress themes, that went into like savings accounts, right, that shouldn't or can't be touched until you're of a certain age type of thing.
 And so we try to think of that money as like nonexistent.
 And so, if you think of that money as not existent, I'm nowhere near where I need to be right now to be comfortable with just saying, "Oh, I just wanna go off and be an architect."

 Rob: I think that's a pretty smart mindset to take.

 Jason: Well, I hope so.
 Some would say it, like Drew is way more a risk-taking guy, right.
-Like, I think he's mentioned in the past like he's got kids and, you know, before Plasso he just said, "No, I'm just gonna sell my house.
+Like, I think he's mentioned in the past like he's got kids and before Plasso he just said, "No, I'm just gonna sell my house.
 I'm gonna take the kids in an RV and tour the country for a year.
 And then I'm gonna raise money for Plasso, and we're gonna move back to Carlsbad."
 This is what's happening.
 And I'm like, "Holy shit."
-I would never do that with one kid versus, you know, I think he had three kids at the time.
+I would never do that with one kid versus I think he had three kids at the time.
 And I think he said in the past, he hasn't had a savings account up until now, and he's just kinda living by what he does, what he puts out there.
-And, you know, awesome for him, Plasso worked, you know, and he has kind of changed.
+And awesome for him, Plasso worked and he has kind of changed.
 It's changed who he is and it's changed his lifestyle, I'm sure.